AmbireTech/adex-protocol/README.md

 To keep the representation simple, we've omitted some components: for example, the Identity is used by publishers/advertisers to interact with the platform, and the Core runs on the Ethereum network itself.
 The Registry is a separate system, designed to help platform users pick validators.

+### Integration with traditional supply-side platforms
+AdEx allows for integrating traditional supply-side platforms (SSPs) that are external to the AdEx protocol.
+The way this works is by having the AdView call the SSPs directly to select the winning bid (like Prebid.js).
+Once the winning bid has been selected, it will visualize the ad and broadcast the impression to both the ad server of the SSP and to the validators of the campaign.

 ### Preventing fraud/Sybil attacks

 One of the main challenges of any digital advertising system is preventing fake or invalid impressions/clicks.